 Welcome to the Consumer Engagement walkthrough.
-As you read through and try out the example API requests, you will be introduced to the basics of using the EVRYTHNG Platform in an example tagged products context.
-You will learn about:
+As you read through and try the example API requests, you will be introduced to the basics of using the EVRYTHNG Platform in an example tagged-products context.
+You'll learn about:

-- Projects and applications, which are used to manage access to resources.
+- Projects and applications, which manage access to resources.

 - Products and Thngs, which are the core data storage resources in the Platform.

-- Actions, which can be used to model data update events and notifications.
+- Actions, which can model data update events and notifications.

-- Visualising the collected data with EVRYTHNG Dashboard widgets.
+- Visualizing the collected data with EVRYTHNG Dashboard widgets.

-This API walkthrough will be themed around a simple consumer engagement scenario - using the EVRYTHNG Platform to implement and gain insights from a product packaging scanning campaign.
-This type of experience involves providing a dynamic experience to consumers who scan a QR code on the packaging of a product in order to obtain information, collect reward points, or some other incentive.
-You can read more about this type of use-case in Real-time Web Product Scanning.
+This API walkthrough is themed around a simple consumer engagement scenario using the EVRYTHNG Platform to implement and gain insights from a product packaging scanning campaign.
+This type of experience involves providing a dynamic experience to consumers who scan a QR code on the packaging of a product to get information, collect reward points, or some other incentive.
+You can read more about this type of use case in Real-time Web Product Scanning.

-curl, a standard Mac/Linux terminal program used to make web requests.
-You will be able to simply paste the examples into your Mac or Linux terminal and immediately see the results.
-In some cases you will need to replace a placeholder with a real value obtained from previous steps, but we will guide you through this as each case arises.
-In most cases, you will need to replace
+cURL, a standard Mac/Linux terminal program used to make web requests.
+You can paste the examples into your Mac or Linux terminal and immediately see the results.
+Sometimes, you must replace a placeholder with a real value you got from previous steps.
+These are called out as each case arises.
+In most cases, you must replace

-In order to use the EVRYTHNG Platform, you need to create a free account and obtain an Operator API Key.
-One of several types of API key, the Operator API Key allows request to be made on behalf of an account holder, and has the highest privileges.
+Create a free account and get an Operator API Key.
+One of several types of API keys, the Operator API Key allows requests to be made on behalf of an account holder and has the highest privileges.

-To begin, create a Dashboard account (in either the US region or EU region) and log in.
-The EVRYTHNG Dashboard allows you to visually interact will all the resources in your account, and is useful for performing small-scale tasks.
-In addition to managing resources, you can also set up and use widget dashboards to gain insights into the data in your account.
-But for the purposes of this API walkthrough, we will only require the Operator API Key to begin with.
+Create a Dashboard account in either the US region or EU region and log in.
+The EVRYTHNG Dashboard lets you visually interact with all the resources in your account and is useful for performing small-scale tasks.
+Besides managing resources, you can set up and use widget dashboards to gain insights into the data in your account.
+For this API walkthrough, you need only the Operator API Key.

-To make use of the code examples shown throughout this walkthrough as simple as possible, we recommend you export your Operator API Key at the start of your terminal session.
-This will save you needing to insert it into every request.
+To make using these code examples as easy as possible, we recommend exporting your Operator API Key at the start of your terminal session.
+This saves you needing to insert it into every request.
 For example, in your user profile (such as